 Order fulfillment is the process of receiving an order and executing it by making it ready for delivery to its intended customer.
 It may involve warehouse pickup, packaging, labelling, and shipping.
 The process may slightly differ from business to business.
-But the motto remains the same – The faster the delivery, the happier the customer.
+But the motto remains the same – the faster the delivery, the happier the customer.

 As customers, when we want something, we want it right away.
 However, as the seller, this is easier said than done.
-Order fulfillment may not be the most exciting aspect of running an eCommerce business and you may overlook it.
+Order fulfillment may not be the most exciting aspect of running an e-commerce business and you may overlook it.
 But the truth is each element in the process impacts an online seller’s income and profit.

 There are many moving pieces involved in getting the order to the customer’s doorstep.
 From locating the product to picking the right packaging, each step is important for optimized fulfillment operations.

-There are majorly five touchpoints in order fulfillment –
+There are majorly five touchpoints in order fulfillment:

 A well organized and structured warehouse with reliable and efficient performance is a huge asset for retail business.
 There are many factors that affect smooth warehouse operations.
 Overlooking or underestimating these minor details can end up causing unforeseen problems.
 This has a direct impact on order fulfillment.